catseye/The-Dossier/article/Some Notes on Drawing.md

 ![Bob Study](http://static.catseye.tc/images/pictures/Bob%20Study%20-%20small.jpg)

-Often this is a photograph, although it could also be another drawing.
+Often the reference is a photograph, although it could also be another drawing.

 The trick here is avoid slavishly copying the reference.

-Taking this to the extreme is _tracing_, where you place a piece of paper on top of another picture and, if the paper is thin enough, you can see the original picture underneath, and you make lines on top of its lines.
+Taking this idea to the extreme is _tracing_, where you place a piece of paper on top of another picture and, if the paper is thin enough, you can see the original picture underneath, and you make lines on top of its lines.
+Having a strong light shining through from the bottom, say from a light table (or, in a pinch, a window during the daytime) can make this easier.
+Or a projector can cast the image onto a wall, etc., etc.

 Some people will call this "cheating".
-This, too, is a lie, because in order to cheat there need to be a rule that can be broken.
-It would be more accurate to say that this results in a very dead and lifeless and "traced-looking" drawing.
+This, too, is a lie, because in order to cheat there first needs to be a rule that can be broken.
+It would be more accurate to say that this usually results in a dead and lifeless and "traced-looking" drawing.

-But even so, that's mainly because when you make a tracing, you are slavishly finding an outline, an visual boundary between things, and making a line out of it.
-The problem is that when someone else sees that line, they don't necessarily recover the same outline you (thought you) saw when you traced it.  *If* you realize that and consciously try to counteract it when tracing, you can, if not overcome the effect, then at least mitigate it.
+But even so, that's mainly because when you make a tracing, you are slavishly finding an outline, a visual boundary between things in the picture, and making a line out of it.
+There are two problems here.
+One is that when someone else sees that line, they don't necessarily recover the same outline you (thought you) saw when you traced it.
+In fact they usually don't.
+The other is that not all boundaries between things reduce well to lines.
+The human nose, for example, is notorious for this — it's quite difficult to depict it well with only lines and no tone.

+*If* you realize these things and consciously try to counteract them when tracing, you can, if not overcome these effects, then at least mitigate them.

 ### Drawing from the Imagination